-This program consists of four courses which form the common core of all IT curricula.
-It provides students with the basic hardware and software skills to obtain work in PC repair and entry level help desk, while developing the communication and critical thinking skills valued by all employers.
+This program consists of two courses which form the common core of all IT curricula.
+It provides students with the basic hardware and software skills needed to obtain work in PC/Mobile repair, and entry level help desk positions.
 This certificate also provides a foundation for further IT study.
-Classes can be taken day or evening, or up to 100% online.
+Classes can be taken day or evening.
 Students who complete these courses will be eligible to test for the industry-recognized A+ certificate.
 In July 2015, the job search site Indeed.com listed 65 jobs open in New Hampshire requiring A+ certification.
-This program is not Financial Aid eligible.